Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/debug/debugger_panel.md

 - **Continue**.
 This button resumes the game after a breakpoint or pause.

+> Note:
+>
+> Using the debugger and breakpoints on <doc:running_code_in_the_editor>
+> is not currently supported.
+Breakpoints placed in the script editor or using
+> the breakpoint keyword are ignored.
+You can use print statements to
+> display the contents of variables instead.
+>

 ## Errors

 This is where error and warning messages are printed while running the game.